Study & Action for Palestine 2025:

 - Jewish Voice for Peace (The Wire)

 Study & Action for Palestine (Spring 2025) is an online course and a learning community for anyone who is committed to a Free Palestine and the well-being of all people, everywhere.
+Read all about it, below!
+Jump straight to registration here.

-We are honored to be joined by an amazing roster of guest teachers, and we encourage participants to join the program with others they know.
 Designed to be a community of support for study and taking meaningful action, course content includes:

 Campaigning and organizing skills that can apply to anything you are working on, brought directly to the group from Palestinian, Jewish, Christian & labor organizing for a Free Palestine right now!